 - Heat mixture for 2-3 minutes and coat pecans in sugar mixtures.

-- Remove pecans from saucepan and place directly onto a piece of parchment paper.
+- Remove pecans from saucepan and place directly onto a piece of parchment paper on a baking sheet.
 Spread in a single layer to avoid the pecans from sticking to one another.
 Do not allow the pecans to cool in the pan or they will be very challenging to remove.

 Swiss Buttercream Meringue: